 Are you aware that there are several kinds of anxiety disorders?
-In this article, we are going to present to you these various classifications as well as a short description for each type.
-We believe that knowing these matters can help you become more sensitive to the people with anxiety.
+In this article, we are going to present to you these various classifications as well as a short description of each type.
+We believe that knowing these matters can help you become more sensitive to people with anxiety.
 “Many people believe that anxiety isn’t something worth assessing,” psychiatrist Dr. Allison Baker says.
-“But it’s important treat anxiety, especially in children and teens.
-If untreated, it can be associated with an increased risk with depression.”
+“But it’s important to treat anxiety, especially in children and teens.
+If untreated, it can be associated with an increased risk of depression.”

 If you are the one who has this type of disorder, then make sure to read the rest of this article so that you will know how to deal with your anxiety in the best manner possible:

 It refers to the kind of anxiety disorder wherein the person affected suffers from sudden attacks.
 The attacks usually take place when there is a triggering factor such as intense fear or terror.
 There are different manifestations of this kind of disorder, such as dizziness, nausea, and shaking.
 The panic attacks can be as short as ten minutes, but it can last up to one hour, depending on the situation.

 A person who is always afraid of being judged negatively can be clinically diagnosed with an anxiety disorder.
 This individual usually has low self-esteem and is afraid to act in public because of the fear that it may result in ridicule or embarrassment.
 An excellent example of this is someone who has extreme stage fright.